farhannaza/IP-Protection/README.md

 ## 3️⃣ Truffle Suite

-**Truffle Suite** is a development framework for Ethereum smart contracts.
+**Truffle** is a development framework for Ethereum smart contracts.

 ### 🧩 Installation Steps